sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 ### Python Code to Create and Plot

-The following codes creates a confusion matrix, given a list of model predictions, a list of the actuals, or ground truth labels and a list of the label names.
+The following codes creates a confusion matrix given a list of model predictions and a list of the actuals.

-The two code snippets below are slightly modified excerpts from the confusion matrix generate class from this blog's github repository, [found here]({{ site.baseurl }}{% link /src/confusion_matrices/confusion_matrix_generator.py %}).
+The two code snippets below are slightly modified excerpts from the class `ConfusionMatrixGenerator` from this blog's github repository, [found here]({{ site.baseurl }}{% link /src/confusion_matrices/confusion_matrix_generator.py %}).

 {% highlight python %}
 from collections import Counter